 Amazing event.
 Clouds cleared for us.
 We read and biked and ate and I discovered routes through the city that I’d never traveled before.
 I love that feeling.
-Thanks Janet Joy Wilson and Amanda Lewis for organizing such a bike-filled, green-space-filled, story-filled day!
+Thanks, Janet Joy Wilson and Amanda Lewis, for organizing such a bike-filled, green-space-filled, story-filled day!

 The Reading Line was a nurturing experience of community that has continued to inspire me.
-As a poet, I was a unique part of this moving community of cycling enthusiasts thinking about books, sustainability, urban planning and food, and putting ideas in to practice.
+As a poet, I was a unique part of this moving community of cycling enthusiasts thinking about books, sustainability, urban planning and food, and putting ideas into practice.
 The beauty of spoken word is that it synthesizes, and performing in this setting gave a grounded, big picture feeling of what we were experiencing that day.

-Many thanks to Amanda Lewis and Janet Joy Wilson for organizing the Reading Line.
-It was a great chance to see the trajectory of Bloor Street with fresh eyes in great company and confirm that “Books and Bikes” do work together.
+Many thanks to Amanda Lewis and Janet Joy Wilson for organizing The Reading Line.
+It was a great chance to see the trajectory of Bloor Street with fresh eyes in great company and confirm that books and bikes do work together.